-Dean’s Graduate Student Research Grant Awards
+The Dean's Graduate Student Research Grant Awards

 The Dean’s Graduate Student Research Grant Awards are competitive awards sponsored by the Graduate School that support the research, scholarship and creative work of graduate students from all departments.
 Grants range up to $10,000 per proposal.
 Funding is limited and we anticipate making a small number of awards in the $5,000-10,000 range.
+Winners will be announced after the review committee has reached a decision in November.
+Winners may be asked to present their research results at a future Graduate School event.

 Applicants may also apply for a Beverly Sears grant this fall.
 However, students who are awarded funding from this program will be withdrawn from consideration for Beverly Sears funding.